wnfs-wg/rs-wnfs/README.md

 }
 ```

 You may notice that we store the `root_dir` returned by the `mkdir` operation, not the `dir` we started with.
 That is because WNFS internal state is immutable and every operation potentially returns a new root directory.
 This allows us to track and rollback changes when needed.
 It also makes collaborative editing easier to implement and reason about.
-You can find more examples in [`crates/fs/examples/`](crates/fs/examples/).
+You can find more examples in the [`crates/fs/examples/`](crates/fs/examples/) folder.
 And there is a basic demo of the filesystem immutability [here](https://calm-thin-barista.fission.app).

 The private filesystem, on the other hand, is a bit more involved.
 [Hash Array Mapped Trie (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) is used as the intermediate format of private file tree before it is persisted to the blockstore because HAMT helps us hide the hierarchy of the file tree.